-- Financial aid can only be used for up to 30 credits of developmental coursework (not counting ESL courses). - A student cannot receive financial aid for a course the student never attended. - As of July 2012 students are restricted to a lifetime limit of 12 full-time semester of Pell Grants. - Financial aid cannot pay for health insurance without the student's written permission. - A student cannot receive financial aid for audited coursework. - Financial aid for students with Bachelors Degrees (or higher) is restricted to loans and work-study.
+- Financial aid can only be used for up to 30 credits of developmental coursework (not counting ESL courses). - A student cannot receive financial aid for a course the student never attended. - Students are restricted to a lifetime limit of 12 full-time semesters of Pell Grants. - Financial aid cannot pay for health insurance without the student's written permission. - A student cannot receive financial aid for audited coursework. - Financial aid for students with Bachelors Degrees (or higher) is restricted to loans and work-study. - Subsidized student loans will be limited to 150% of the length of the students academic program for new borrowers on or after July 1, 2013.

-BOOK VOUCHERS
+BOOK ADVANCES

-Students who have anticipated financial aid that exceeds their tuition and fee charges are automatically issued a financial aid book voucher for the HCC bookstore.
-Approximately 3 weeks before the start of a semester, a student's eligibility for the book voucher is calculated based on the student's billed charges minus pending financial aid.
+Students who have anticipated financial aid that exceeds their tuition and fee charges are automatically issued a financial aid book advance for the HCC bookstore.
+Approximately 3 weeks before the start of a semester, a student's eligibility for the book advance is calculated based on the student's billed charges minus pending financial aid.
 Once calculated, it is posted to the student's account and electronically forwarded to the bookstore.
-The amount of the book voucher can be viewed on the student's record on the HCC on-line services ("MY HCC").
-To use the voucher, the student goes directly to the bookstore with his/her class schedule and student ID.
-Books can be purchased with the voucher through the first 3 weeks of the semester.
+The amount of the book advance can be viewed on the student's record on the HCC on-line services ("MY HCC").
+To use the advance, the student goes directly to the bookstore with his/her class schedule and student ID.
+Books can be purchased with the advance through the first 3 weeks of the semester.
 After the 3-week period, the bookstore notifies the school's Student Accounts Office of the actual amount of book charges that should be placed as a charge on the student's account.
-If the student uses the book voucher to purchase course materials, the student is considered to have authorized the use of financial aid funds to pay these expenses and no additional written authorization is required.
+If the student uses the book advance to purchase course materials, the student is considered to have authorized the use of financial aid funds to pay these expenses and no additional written authorization is required.